Jezzamonn/LD56/README.md

 The game has half-baked support for WASD but there's no good button for shoot right now.
 Let me if you have any ideas!

-Also Azerty sorry for the awkward z & x controls.
-I'll try to get button mapping as a post-compo tweak.
+Also Azerty keyboard users - I'll try to get button mapping as a post-compo tweak!